defencedog/orangepi3b_v2.1/LibreBase_SQLite3_ODBC.md

 cat /usr/share/sqliteodbc/unixodbc.ini
 ```
 ## Database settings
-This file user needs to create & add information about `.db` location & type of driver to be used `nano /etc/odbc.ini`
+This file user needs to create & add information about `.db` location & type of driver to be used `nano /etc/odbc.ini` You can add multiple entries referring to different `.db` Do use a unique name & description
 ```
 [ukhan]
 Description=SQLITE3 BMR